pySRURGS/pyGOURGS/README.md

 3. Can also run an exhaustive/brute-force search
 4. Class instance level memoization of methods for speed
 5. API is similar to that of the popular DEAP genetic programming software
-6. Example script for the Artificial Ant (Santa Fe trail) problem
+6. Example script for the Artificial Ant problem, simple Symbolic Regression, Multiplexer, and Even Parity problems.

 ## Getting Started